 Who can I talk to?

-You might first want to talk to someone you can trust like a family member or friend.
-Or, if you would feel more comfortable speaking to someone who isn’t so close with you, there are lots of places where you can talk confidentially for free about how you feel about the pregnancy and the options you have.
+You might first want to talk to someone you can trust like a family member, friend or your partner.
+Or, if you would feel more comfortable speaking to someone who isn’t so close with you, there are lots of places where you can talk confidentially for free about how you feel about the pregnancy and gain impartial advice about the options you have.

 - Your GP surgery (you can speak to your GP or nurse)